 Feature breakdown

 The core feature set is wide.
-Payment rails handle one-time charges, recurring memberships, free trials, payment plans, and discount codes.
+Payment rails handle one-time charges, recurring memberships, free trials, payment plans, and promo-code application at checkout.
 Course hosting ships a hosted player, drip schedules, completion tracking, and certificate issuance.
 Community surfaces include chat, threads, announcements, and gated channels.
 The clipping campaign module adds CPM brief setup, creator invitation flows, submission review, and payout processing.
 Affiliate management is a native feature, not a bolt-on, with commission tier configuration and attribution tracking shipped in the base seller experience.

 The marketplace discovery layer is the strongest feature.
 Browse-by-category, search, featured slots, and a recommendation surface all sit in the buyer-facing app.
 Creators get distribution they would have to source separately on a self-hosted Stripe checkout.
 Buyers get a curated surface they would have to browse 14 separate creator websites to assemble.
 That is the Whop wedge and it is durable.